Jamsey911/RPSLS_MP2/README.md

 4. Open Git Bash and edit the current working directory to the one where you want the copied directory
 5. Type git clone and paste in URL that you copied ($ git clone https://github.com/YOUR-USERNAME/YOUR-REPOSITORY)
 6. Next click enter and you will have your local clone

+## Credits

+### Media
+In order of apearance:
+Win Audion: Eponn Src:https://pixabay.com/sound-effects/correct-6033/
+- [lose.mp3](assets/audio/lose.mp3): Audio by <a href="https://pixabay.com/sound-effects/negative-beeps-6008/">themusicalnomad</a> on <a href="https://pixabay.com/">Pixabay</a>
+- [win.mp3](assets/images/win.mp3): Audio by <a href="https://pixabay.com/sound-effects/correct-6033/">Eponn </a> on <a href="https://pixabay.com/">Pixabay</a>
+- [404 error image](assets/images/404img.jpg): Image by <a href="https://www.freepik.com/author/pikisuperstar">pikisuperstar</a> on <a href="https://www.freepik.com/free-vector/error-404-concept-landing-page_5060705.htm#query=404&position=8&from_view=search&track=sph%22%3EImage%20by%20pikisuperstar%3C/a%3E%20on%20Freepik">Freepix</a>

+### Code
+In order of apearance:
+- The initial Javascript derived from the teachings of [Ania Kubow](https://www.youtube.com/@AniaKubow) in her video [3 ways to code Rock Paper Scissors in JavaScript](https://www.youtube.com/watch?v=RwFeg0cEZvQ)
+- My README.md was based off the template illastrated by [Keith Millar's](https://github.com/GrumpyRobot21) in his project [Rock Paper Scissor Lizrd Spock](https://github.com/GrumpyRobot21/Rock-Paper-Scissors-Lizard-Spock---Portfolio-Project-2---JavaScript-Essentials/blob/main/assets/js/script.js)

+## Acknowledgements
+I would like to give a big thank you to:
+- My mentor Mo Shami for his feedback and helpful advice
+- My family and friends
+- To Code Institute for their helpful and informative guidance